Reception - Robins

 When your child starts school they will be in their final year of the Early Years Foundation Stage.
 At Clifton All Saints Academy this class is called Robins.
 In Robins there are 3 dedicated members of the team; Mrs Lines is the specialist Early Years teacher, Miss Morgan is the full-time Teaching Assistant and Mrs Pereira is our part-time Teaching Assistant.
 Miss Lockhart works as an SEN support Teaching Assistant.
 Robins class work in their own purpose built unit comprising an indoor and outdoor environment.
 A typical day includes a combination of whole class teaching, small group work and plenty of opportunities for self directed child initiated learning.
 The children have regular opportunities to visit the main school including use of the ICT suite and the library as well as for Celebration Assembly and for lunch.
 During their time in Robins, the children's learning journey is captured through observations that allow the staff to identify personalised learning opportunities and possible next steps in their education.

 Year 1 - Puffins

 Hello!
 Puffins’ class are our Year 1 group.
-I’m Miss Sharma the Year 1 teacher and Mrs Wilson is the class Learning Support Assistant.
+I’m Mrs Rose the Year 1 teacher and Miss Thomas is the class Learning Support Assistant.

 During the first two weeks of the Autumn term independent learning activities are planned for the children similar to the way in which they will have been working in Robins Class.
 Towards the middle and end of the Autumn term and into the Spring term and throughout the Summer term we begin to work towards a more formal curriculum with more activities being whole class teacher-led tasks with table based working groups.
 Maths and English are usually timetabled for the mornings and the foundation subjects during the afternoon.
 Puffins also have P.E twice a week with the class teacher and Mr Smith (Premier Sport).